-WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps.
+This page is under construction, help us by adding useful steps, tips/tricks by contacting us on Discord or Telegram.
 Thanks!

 This document is a guide for installing Windows on ARM on supported Qualcomm Snapdragon ARM64 devices with Renegade Project EDK2 UEFI.